Complete gentle and special biserial algebras are $g$-tame: Examples for representation theory

 {\bf Acknowledgements}.
 The authors would like to thank their supervisor Osamu Iyama for his guidance and helpful comments.
 The authors would also like to thank Aaron Chan and Pierre-Guy Plamondon for valuable discussion.
 They are Research Fellows of Society for the Promotion of Science (JSPS).
-This work was supported by JSPS KAKENHI Grant Numbers JP17J04270 and JP19J11408.
+T. Aoki is supported by JSPS KAKENHI Grant Number JP19J11408.
+T. Yurikusa is supported by JSPS KAKENHI Grant Number JP17J04270.

+{\bf Data availability}.
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.